Skip to main content

 When you tally all that has transpired in the last twenty years, or even the last five years, it’s easy to see where this attitude comes from.
 The 1990s was a relatively quiet chapter in the book of American history, one that seems unfamiliar from this side of 9/11 and unrecognizable from this side of … anything from the 2020s.

 In Raya’s case, this attitude is born out of a sense of guilt.
 She feels responsible for breaking the world because as a child she shared the location of the Dragon gem with “fellow dragon nerd” Namaari of Fang.
-Namaari took advantage of Raya’s act of goodwill and attempted to steal the gem, resulting in its splintering and the reawakening of the Druun which itself caused her father to be fossilized.
+Namaari took advantage of Raya’s act of goodwill and attempted to steal the gem, resulting in its splintering and the reawakening of the Druun, which itself caused her father to be fossilized.

 This sets the stage for Raya's character arc: What does Raya want?
 She wants her father to come back to her, yes.
 She says as much to Sisu early on.
 But there’s more at work here.
 Raya wants things to go back to the way they were.
 She wants to continue living in a tribalistic country where none of the factions interact with one another.
 When Raya says that the world broke when she came into the story, Raya still thinks that the mistake was hers, and that the mistake was trusting in someone like Namaari.

 It isn’t the possibility of healing the world that motivates Raya to go on this quest, it’s the hope of seeing her dad again.
 She’s not actively wishing ill upon her enemies, but she doesn’t really seem to care about what happens to society at large, at least not at first.
-(This makes her an unconventional leading lady for Disney compared to heroines like Snow White or Anna, and all the more fascinating for it.)
+(This makes her an unconventional leading lady for Disney compared to more altruistic heroines like Snow White or Anna, and all the more fascinating for it.)

 We might describe Raya’s need, then, as one of opening her heart again.
 She needs to learn to trust again.
 But how can she be expected to do this when she’s seen how eager people are to take advantage of each other’s good intentions?
 It is, after all, Raya’s father who plants the idea in young Raya’s head of a united country.
 When Benja’s peace offering goes disastrously wrong, Raya takes it as a sign that her father was too optimistic for his own good and that Kumandra is unachievable.
 This is where Sisu comes into the picture.